 In some situations a dirty filter may even damage your system or cause it to stop working.
 Regularly putting in a new one will keep the inside of your air conditioner cleaner and airflow more balanced.

-If someone in your home has allergies, asthma or other respiratory problems, check with our Experts about how a HEPA filter or whole-home air purifier can relieve symptoms.
+If someone in your home has allergies, asthma or other respiratory problems, check with our Experts about how a HEPA filter can relieve symptoms.

 3. Check Your Thermostat and Smoke Detectors